TristanWebber/garage_monitor/esp_rs_std/README.md

 }
 ```

 When reading the sensor, a result is returned and we `match` if the result contains a read or an error.
-Rather than the `?` operator (deal with the error elsewhere) or `unwrap()` (panic if something goes wrong), the `Err(e)` arm of the match allows us to execute whatever code is neede.
+Rather than the `?` operator (deal with the error elsewhere) or `unwrap()` (panic if something goes wrong), the `Err(e)` arm of the match allows us to execute whatever code is needed.
 In this case, we consider the door reading to be more important than the environmental reads so if the environmental sensor result contains an error, we simply log that error, publish the door status and continue with the program.
+In this project, the peripheral manager has not been packaged into a separate module however this is perfectly reasonable to do (perhaps a TODO for later).
+In the C projects, the peripherals data was stored in a struct and this pattern is also possible in Rust.
+And in the like the C++ project, methods can also be implemented on the struct to allow for a high degree of control over module APIs.

+A note and perhaps a TODO for later is the use of `delay::FreeRtos::delay_ms(ms: u32)` throughout this code.
+A nicer approach would be to use the `thread::sleep(dur: Duration)` wrapper instead, however it appears there is a bug in the esp-rs `std` implementation of `thread::sleep` wrapper resulting in the watchdog timer being triggered when this is used exclusively.
+One way to avoid this was to remove the `thread.join` method calls and replace with a busy loop at the end of the main function and it was hard to tell which of the two approaches felt more hacky.
+The deemed path of least resistance here was to use the FreeRTOS delay and just move on.

 With the basic interface to the reed switch in place, the next item to look at is connectivity.